tupini07/EvolutionaryGaming/README.md

 we apply a specific evolutionary technique called Cartesian Genetic Programming (CGP) which will let us evolve programs to play Atari games.
-The performance of our method will then be compared with the state of the art in automatic game playing.
+The performance of our method is then be compared with the state of the art in automatic game playing.

-CGP has long been used for image related tasks, specifically in the field of image recognition and image filtering with quite good results.

 The report for this project can be seen [here](/Report.pdf)